ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: codeblock}

 The mount target is deleted in the background.
 Confirm the deletion by trying to view the mount target information.
-If you get _404 Not Found_ error, the mount target is successfully deleted.
+If you get `_404 Not Found_` error, the mount target is successfully deleted.

 #### Delete a file share in the API
 {: #delete-file-share-api}

-Before deleting a file share, make sure that it's [unmounted](#fs-mount-unmount-vsi) from virtual server instances and that all mount targets belonging to the file share are [deleted](#delete-mount-target-api).
+Before you delete a file share, make sure that it is [unmounted](#fs-mount-unmount-vsi) from all virtual server instances and that all mount targets that belong to the file share are [deleted](#delete-mount-target-api).
 Also, if the file share has a replica file share, you must remove the replication relationship.
-For more information, see [Remove the replication relationship in the API](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=api#fs-remove-replication-api).
+For more information, see [Remove the replication relationship with the API](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=api#fs-remove-replication-api).

 Make a `DELETE /shares/$share_id` call to delete a file share.
 The file share must be in a `stable` state or `failed` state (i.e., when provisioning fails).

-For example:
+Example:

 ```curl
 curl -X DELETE \
 "$vpc_api_endpoint/v1/shares/$share_id?version=05-03-15&generation=2" \
   -H "Authorization: Bearer ${API_TOKEN}"
 ```
-{: pre}
+{: codeblock}

-A successful response will confirm acceptance for deletion and show file share information.
-The status of file share will be updated to _pending_deletion_.
+A successful response confirms acceptance for deletion and shows file share information.
+The status of file share is updated to _pending_deletion_.

-For example:
+Example:

 ```json
 {